Nic Cross: UBC Thunderbirds

 Upon becoming eligible to return to play in U Sports, Cross transferred to the University of British Columbia to play for the Thunderbirds in 2019.
 That year, he led the nation in total tackles with 66.5 and also had a sack and an interception.
 Cross was subsequently named a U Sports First Team All-Canadian at linebacker.
 He did not play in 2020 due to the cancellation of the 2020 U Sports football season and remained draft-eligible for the Canadian Football League in 2021.

 Professional career

-Cross was drafted in the first round, ninth overall, by the Hamilton Tiger-Cats in the 2021 CFL Draft and signed with the team on May 21, 2021.
+Cross was drafted in the first round, ninth overall, by the Hamilton Tiger-Cats in the 2021 CFL draft and signed with the team on May 21, 2021.
 He made the team's active roster following training camp in 2021 and played in his first career professional game on August 5, 2021, against the Winnipeg Blue Bombers, where he recorded two special teams tackles.
 Cross played in 12 regular season games where he had two defensive tackles and led the team in special teams tackles with 17.
 He also played in his first playoff game that year, in the East Semi-Final against the Montreal Alouettes, where he had one special teams tackle.

+In 2022, Cross played in just five regular season games where he had six special teams tackles.
+He returned in 2023 to play in 17 regular season games and had 14 special teams tackles and one forced fumble.
+Cross spent the entire 2024 season on the six-game injured list and did not dress in any games.
+He was released shortly before 2025 training camp on May 5, 2025.